pmd/pmd/docs/pages/pmd/devdocs/major_contributions/adding_new_cpd_language.md

 short_title: Add a new CPD language
 tags: [devdocs, extending]
 summary: How to add a new CPD language
-last_updated: July 3, 2016
+last_updated: March 20, 2019
 permalink: pmd_devdocs_major_adding_new_cpd_language.html
-author: Romain PELISSE <belaran@gmail.com>
+author: Matías Fraga <fragamati@gmail.com>
 ---

 First of all, thanks for the contribution!